maxmir20/visability-UK/README.md

-# LinkedIn Company Checker - React/TypeScript Version
+# Visa-bility - React/TypeScript Version

-A modern Chrome extension built with React and TypeScript that checks LinkedIn company pages against a list of approved companies.
+A modern Chrome extension built with React and TypeScript that checks Job Posting sites against a list of companies with UK Sponsor Licenses.

 ## Features